rugbyprof/1063-Data-Structures/Assignments/T02/README.md

 <img src="https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/test2.1.a.png">

-What will the following code do the the list?
+What will the following code do to the list?

 ```cpp
 Head->next->next->data = Head->next->next->next->data/3;